 Where the special compensation provisions apply1, the compensation to be paid to a statutory undertaker2 must be assessed, in default of agreement, by the Upper Tribunal3.
 The amount of the compensation must be calculated in accordance with provisions of the Town and Country Planning Act 1990, 4with certain minor modifications5.

-Those provisions, as modified, provide that the compensation payable is to include: the amount of any expenditure reasonably incurred for the purpose of any adjustment of the carrying on of the undertaking necessitated by the acquisition; the estimated amount of any decrease in net receipts by the undertaking in consequence
+Those provisions, as modified, provide that the compensation payable is to include: the amount of any expenditure reasonably incurred for the purpose of any adjustment of the carrying on of the undertaking necessitated by the acquisition; the estimated amount of any decrease in net

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.